 If you are Australian or used to live in Australia, you may have heard about finger lime.
 It is a native Australian bushfood that is found in South East Queensland and Northern New South Wales.

 Their skins are varied colors such as pink, purple, yellow, dark/light green, dark brown, and black.
-Finger limes have a long shape, around 6 to 7 cm long, with a small taper at the ends.
+One of the few non-round fruits, finger limes have a long shape, around 6 to 7 cm long, with a small taper at the ends.

 Finger lime’s flesh is full of small pearls that are sweet, juicy, sticky, and have various colors like white, light green, yellow and purple, similar to its skin colors.